secarider/The_Factory/README.md

 ### 1. Source Preparation (OEM Protection)

 - Creates protected backups of originals
-- Applies prefix-based shielding to prevent reprocessing
+- Applies prefix-based shielding to prevent files from being processed more than once
 - Displays disk usage and warnings

 **Outputs:** working_dir/OEM/OEM_file_name.*** these files are not modded at all (only renamed with prefix_) and remain whatever .ext they were to begin with.